 You will need to wear a sling for the first 6 weeks after surgery.
 Rest your shoulder on a rolled up towel or small pillow when lying down.

-Ask your doctor about which sports and other activities are okay for you after you recover.
 You may not be able to drive for at least 4 weeks.
-Your doctor or physical therapist will tell you when it is okay.
+Your doctor or physical therapist will tell you when it is ok.

 Consider making some changes around your home so it is easier for you to take care of yourself.